Reyn12/dashboard-management/README.md

 - **Performa Tinggi**: Dioptimalkan dengan Next.js untuk loading yang cepat
 - **UI Modern**: Desain yang clean dan profesional dengan Tailwind CSS

-## Learn More

-To learn more about Next.js, take a look at the following resources:

-- [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
-- [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.